cityjson/specs/docs/specs.rst

     "vertices": []
   }

-An empty CityJSON will look like this:
+An "empty" CityJSON will look like this:

 .. code-block:: js